 Duncan Jones successfully portrays the orcs through Durotan.
 Likewise, with the Mak’gora fights, he shows how honorable creatures the orcs truly are.
 This situation undermines all preconceptions about orcs.
 It will be surprising for viewers who are not familiar with the universe.
 Another thing Duncan Jones did well was the depiction of the battles.
 The battles were brilliantly executed.
 The towering and formidable orcs contrasted with the helplessness of the humans were effectively portrayed.
 Ramin Djawadi, the fantastic composer of Game of Thrones, did an exceptional job with the film’s music.
 I gave the film’s music a perfect score of 10 out of 10 and added it to my Spotify playlist already.

-So, what do we see in the film?
+So, what do we see in the Warcraft: The Beginning?

 - At the film’s beginning, we see a Murloc hunting in Elwynn Forest.
 Its disturbing sound is also part of the scene.